Great Migrations of the Serbs: First migration

 In 1690, Emperor Leopold I allowed the refugees gathered on the banks of the Sava and Danube in Belgrade to cross the rivers and settle in the Habsburg Monarchy.
 He recognized Patriarch Arsenije III Čarnojević as their spiritual leader.
 The Emperor had recognized the Patriarch as deputy-voivode (civil leader of the migrants), which over time developed into the etymology of the northern Serbian province of Vojvodina (this origin of the name of Vojvodina is related to the fact that patriarch Arsenije III and subsequent religious leaders of Serbs in the Habsburg monarchy had jurisdiction over all Serbs in the Habsburg Monarchy, including Serbs of Vojvodina, and that Serbs of Vojvodina accepted the idea of a separate Serbian voivodeship in this area, which they managed to create in 1848).

 In 1694, Leopold I, Holy Roman Emperor appointed Arsenije III Čarnojević as the head of the newly established Orthodox Church in the Monarchy.
-The patriarchal right of succession was secured by the May Assembly of the Serbian people in Karlovci in 1848, following the proclamation of Serbian Vojvodina during the Serbian revolution in Habsburg lands 1848–49.
+The patriarchal right of succession was secured by the May Assembly of the Serbian people in Karlovci in 1848, following the proclamation of Serbian Vojvodina during the Serbian Revolution in Habsburg lands (1848–1849).
 Serbs received privileges from the Emperor, which guaranteed them national and religious singularity, as well as a corpus of rights and freedoms in the Habsburg monarchy.

 Second migration

-The breakout of the Habsburg-Ottoman War (1737-1739) triggered the Second Great Migration of the Serbs.
+The breakout of the Habsburg-Ottoman War of 1737–1739 triggered the Second Great Migration of the Serbs.
 In 1737, at the very beginning of the war, Serbian Patriarch Arsenije IV Jovanović sided with Habsburgs and supported the rebellion of Serbs in the region of Raška against Ottomans.
 During the war, Habsburg armies and the Serbian Militia failed to achieve substantial success, and subsequently were forced to retreat.
-By 1739, entire territory of the Habsburg Kingdom of Serbia was lost to Ottomans.
+By 1739, the entire territory of the Habsburg Kingdom of Serbia was lost to the Ottomans.
 During the war, large portion of the Christian population from the region of Raška and other Serbian lands migrated towards the north, following the retreat of Habsburg armies and the Serbian Militia.
 They settled mainly in Syrmia and neighbouring regions, within the borders of the Habsburg monarchy.
 Among them were also the Catholic Albanian tribe Klimente, which settled in three villages in Syrmia.